juspay/hyperswitch/README.md

 ### 🤝 Our Belief

-> Payments should be open, fast, reliable and affordable to serve
+> Payments should be open, fast, reliable, and affordable to serve
 > the billions of people at scale.

 Globally payment diversity has been growing at a rapid pace.